mdwhatcott/huguinho/README.md

 1. I wrote this to generate static html for my own website.
 I sometimes modify its behavior to suit my purposes.
 There is no intention to support general-purpose use.
 See the license for additional disclaimers.
 2. Topics/tags are only rendered once 3 separate articles reference them.
 3. Rather than use this repo outright, why not create your own fork, or create your own static site generator from scratch?
-It's really not that difficult, and it's a fun, reletively small-sized project.
+It's really not that difficult, and it's a fun, relatively small-sized project.

 ## Installation